ZHKKKe/PixelSSL/task/sseg/README.md

 | [AdvSSL](https://arxiv.org/abs/1802.07934) | 62.61 | [68.43](https://drive.google.com/file/d/1PtXWU7wWxs_nbC0isnBuKTzMN7EUHJXQ/view?usp=sharing) | 69.94 | 72.10 | 74.15 |
 | [GCT](https://arxiv.org/abs/2008.05258) | 65.18 | [70.57](https://drive.google.com/file/d/1XaEk3kGAPHdCdDM2XFL-psgrd0HL_vwf/view?usp=sharing) | 71.53 | 72.45 | 74.06 |

+**NOTE**:
-**NOTE**: The mIoU in the above table are lower than the results reported in the [GCT](https://arxiv.org/abs/2008.05258) paper.
+- The mIoU in the above table are lower than the results reported in the [GCT](https://arxiv.org/abs/2008.05258) paper.
 The higher mIoU in the paper comes from a `CenterCrop` operation that shouldn't have during the validation.
 The bug has been fixed in [this commit](https://github.com/ZHKKKe/PixelSSL/commit/b655e514ec2917adf3210a5c4f1e362b8d446f51).
 Since all models' performance is almost equally degraded, this bug does not affect the conclusions about semi-supervised learning.

+- For the SupOnly experiments, the training epochs under all settings is 40.
+For the SSL experiments, the training epochs of 1/16, 1/8, 1/4, 1/2 and full labels are 20, 20, 30, 40 and 40, respectively.

 <br>